gfannes/champ/amp/uc1.md

-&!:uc1
+&&:uc1

-# Create project breakdown &!breakdown
+# Create project breakdown &&breakdown
 - Must support defining a tree of subtasks as AMP tags
 	- [x] Join relative defs into absolute defs
 		- [x] Use rubr.tree.Tree to store Nodes